Synemon plana: Habitat

 Potential habitat for the moth includes any areas which have or once had grassy woodlands or native grasslands throughout the historical range of the species.
 The golden sun moth has been known to inhabit substantially degraded grasslands, including those dominated by the introduced Chilean needlegrass (Nassella neesiana).
 Two threatened ecological vegetation communities listed under the EPBC Act are known habitat sources for the moth – the ‘Natural Temperate Grassland of the Southern Tablelands of NSW and the ACT', and the ‘Natural Temperate Grassland of the Victorian Volcanic Plain’ (see EPBC Act Policy Statement 3.8).

 Conservation Listing

 As of December 7, 2021, under the Environmental Protection and Biodiversity Conservation Act 1999 (EPBC Act), the golden sun moth is listed as vulnerable.
-It has also been listed as a vulnerable taxon under the Victorian Flora and Fauna Guarantee Act 1988.
-It is also listed as endangered under the New South Wales Biodiversity Conservation Act 2016 and the Australian Capital Territory Nature Conservation Act 2014.
+It has also been listed as a vulnerable taxon under the Victorian Flora and Fauna Guarantee Act 1988 and the New South Wales Biodiversity Conservation Act 2016.
+It is also listed as endangered under the Australian Capital Territory Nature Conservation Act 2014.
 The golden sun moth national recovery plan is in preparation by the NSW Department of Environment and Climate Change.